 “If I could say it in words, there would be no reason to paint.” — Edward Hooper

 Our final morning on the Ganges was magical.
-Maybe it was the beautiful light or the rythmic progress of the hand-rown boat through the water that lulled me into that wordless state so conducive to creativity.
+Maybe it was the quality of the light or the rythmic progress of the hand-rown boat through the water that transported me into that wordless state so conducive to creativity.
 Whatever the reason, for a time, I felt fluent in the visual language.
 I perceived scenes and moments directly as images without the filter of words.
 Seeing and composing photographs felt effortless and joyful.
-Scientists label this mindset a Flow state.
+Scientists call this mindset a Flow State.
 Athletes refer to it as being In the Zone.
 I call it C-mode, for Creative mode or See-mode, for well, you get it.

 What is the Art of Seeing?

 The craft aspect of photography complicates things even more because it seduces you into believing all of the answers lie there....as long as I have the right equipment and really know how to use it, I will produce great pictures.
 But it’s not true.
-Gear and technique undeniably impacts the appearance of photographs, but the role of craft is to execute and polish our vision.
+Gear, technique and software undeniably impact the appearance of photographs, but the role of craft is to execute and polish our vision.
 It’s the vision itself that is the heart of image making...it’s what the image is about, it’s the difference between taking pictures and making photographs.

 Seeing is a Skill…and a Journey